 Now, we’re not idiots or blind.
 Of course there are “horror” stories of performers that were in the industry but if you’re being honest with yourself those sorts of “sad stories” could happen in any industry or setting.

-Granted, these are extremes and yes certainly much different worlds but the idea is the same.
+Granted, that’s different world but the idea is the same.
 People get exploited everywhere.

 But that isn’t what this post is about really, we’re here to talk about the problem with Hot Girls Wanted Turned On.
-The problem is that the documentary that seemingly looked to “expose” the exploitation of performers did exactly that!
+The problem is that this documentary that looked to “expose” the exploitation of performers did exactly that!

 It put performers at risk, it took away their privacy, and in our opinion, took away their power and dignity.

-Sadly, it seems that the producers, Rashida Jones and company and Netflix only seem to care about the money that they will inevitably make off of all the publicity.
+Sadly, it seems that the producers, Rashida Jones and others and Netflix only seem to care about the money that they will inevitably make off of all the publicity.

 In the video, that lasts just under two minutes, the star highlights some of the glaring issues with the docuseries.